TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

   control over the contents of the string, someone could pass a string that resulted in an arbitrary function being executed.

-Is there an equivalent to Perl's chomp() for removing trailing newlines from strings?
+Is there an equivalent to Perl's chomp() for removing trailing newlines kutoka strings?
 -------------------------------------------------------------------------------------

-You can use ``S.rstrip("\r\n")`` to remove all occurrences of any line terminator from the end of the string ``S`` without removing other trailing whitespace.
+You can use ``S.rstrip("\r\n")`` to remove all occurrences of any line terminator kutoka the end of the string ``S`` without removing other trailing whitespace.
 If the string ``S`` represents more than one line, with several empty lines at the end, the line terminators for all the blank lines will be removed::